Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 When I first read Larry’s book, I missed the filter he used in his trades.

-I traded server stocks in the market only to find that it is not working.
+I traded several stocks in the market only to find out that it is not working.

 So, I reread the book after a series of buying and selling to see if I had missed something.

-Yeah, I know that I did not use the 200-period moving average.
+Yeah, I know I did not use the 200-period moving average on the price chart and stock screener.

 Luckily, I increased my profits in stock trading when I started using the filter.